Valaeraa/Weather-App/README.md

-# Weather-App
+# Weather-Library
-A WinForm weather app
+A weather library to help build a weather app using C#.